snowflakedb/snowflake-cli-action/README.md

 > **Note:** `cli-version` and `custom-github-ref` cannot be used together.
 Please specify only one of these arguments at a time.

-### `use-workload-identity`
+### `use-oidc`

-Boolean flag to enable workload identity federation for authentication.
+Boolean flag to enable OIDC authentication.
 When set to `true`, the action will configure the CLI to use GitHub's OIDC token for authentication with Snowflake, eliminating the need for storing private keys as secrets.
 Default is `false`.

 ### `python-version`